-Vaping is a form of e-cigarettes that was first introduced as a safe and helpful way for smokers to quit their nicotine habit.
+Vaping is a form of e-cigarette that was first introduced as a safe and helpful way for smokers to quit their nicotine habit.
 However, many questions are being raised about its safety.
-It has become clear that vaping is harmful to your oral health and it is also probably linked to severe heart and respiratory problems.
+It has become clear that vaping is harmful to your oral health, and it is also probably linked to severe heart and respiratory problems.

 Vaping is the act of inhaling and exhaling vapor released by a vaping device.
 Many devices produce these vapors, including vapes, electronic cigarettes, and electronic nicotine delivery systems.
 The latest vaping devices resemble smartwatches, hoodies, or other similar items.